mahmoud-moheb/Sprints_ARM_MC02/README.md

 ---------------------------------------------------------------------------------------
 COTS folder
-Contain MCAL drivers for ClockControl,SysTick,Interrupt and GPIO contain Hal drivers for Led contain services drivers for standered type and bit math blinking led project folder contains Keil files for the project
+Contain MCAL drivers for ClockControl,SysTick,Interrupt and GPIO Contain Hal drivers for Led
+Contain services drivers for standered type and bit math blinking led project folder contains Keil files for the project
 ---------------------------------------------------------------------------------------